Critic's Notebook

 6521 Abrams Road (Lake Highlands)

-One Nostalgia Tavern has served as one of Dallas’ most popular karaoke joints for nearly five decades.
-But after spending much time in isolation and watching movies like This World Won’t Break and shows like Cruel Summer — both of which filmed scenes in the tavern — we were reminded of how much we missed it.
+One Nostalgia Tavern (also known as “one nasty,” if you’re nasty) has served as one of Dallas’ most popular karaoke joints for nearly five decades.
+The movie This World Won’t Break and the show Cruel Summer both filmed scenes in the tavern, so if not for the music, go for the historical relevance.

 Mac Karaoke